TACKING INTO THE WIND WITH NO DESTINATION

 momentous events during the 1940's.

-the meaning of "generation" to 80 years (the maximum lifespan of a typical
+extended the meaning of "generation" to 80 years (the maximum lifespan of a

-decided that the year 1975 was "significant", because they had calculated
+Society decided that the year 1975 was "significant", because they had

-that it marked the end of six thousand years since the creation of Adam and
+calculated that it marked the end of six thousand years since the creation

-Eve.
-Watchtower publications strongly hinted that "the end" would come in
+of Adam and Eve.
+Watchtower publications strongly hinted that "the end"

-lost many members.
-It explained that the time between Adam's creation and
+Society lost many members.
+It explained that the time between Adam's

-Eve's creation was not known, so the 1975 date was only speculative.
+creation and Eve's creation was not known, so the 1975 date was only

-staff had been overly enthusiastic about the "possibility" of Armageddon in
+publishing staff had been overly enthusiastic about the "possibility" of

-1975.
-This failed to lure back thousands who had left, but regular
+Armageddon in 1975.
+This failed to lure back thousands who had left, but

-door-to-door preaching restored the rapid growth the Witnesses had enjoyed
+regular door-to-door preaching restored the rapid growth the Witnesses had

 interpretation of Revelation) were dying out.
 The claim that Jesus had